Anupamit/React-Learn/README.md

 1. ### What is React

-- React is refer as js framework.
+- React is refer as js library.
 - Created by Facebook.
 - It's a tool of building UI components.
 - It's work as Virtual Dom in memory.